Best Phone for Fortnite Android Central 2020

 The ASUS ROG Phone 2 is an impressive specimen with its 12GB of RAM and a 6,000mAh battery, this is perfect for multiple Fortnite sessions.

-Right off the bat, the A50 gets a lot of points thanks to its display.
-With a 6.4-inch AMOLED panel and a 1080x2340 resolution, all of your apps and games will look stunning.
+Right off the bat, the A51 gets a lot of points thanks to its display.
+With a 6.5-inch AMOLED panel and a 2400x1080 resolution, all of your apps and games will look stunning.
 It's also covered by Corning Gorilla Glass 3, helping to ensure it stays in good shape for years to come.

-Taking a look under the hood, the Galaxy A50 delivers an Exynos 9610 processor, 64GB of storage that can be expanded up to 512GB, and a large 4,000 mAh battery.
-The 4GB of RAM isn't the most impressive we've ever seen, but at this price, it's understandable.
-Other highlights include the presence of a 3.5mm headphone jack and the A50's support for all U.S. carriers (A&T, Sprint, T-Mobile, and Verizon).
+Taking a look under the hood, the Galaxy A50 delivers an Exynos 9611 processor, 128GB of storage that can be expanded up to 512GB, and a large 4,000 mAh battery.
+The 6GB of RAM is also pretty generous for the price.
+Other highlights include the presence of a 3.5mm headphone jack and the A50's support for all U.S. carriers (AT&T, T-Mobile, and Verizon).

 - 4,000 mAh battery